Can you really compete?

 There will always will be many ways to grow a new start business, which all need to be weighed up in terms of profit, sustainable growth, deliverability, competition and importantly the client’s requirements.

-These can be tried and tested but if there is a good product there will always be a way of selling it even into the most formal of procurement requirements.
+These can be tried and tested but if there is a good product there will always be a way of selling it even into the most formal of procurement requirements such as those associated with construction tenders.